Bash-and-tea/Fake-Fruit/README.md

-commit to real repo (internal) commit to real from lab`
+commit to real repo (internal) commit to real from lab -- principals?